Hello friends, it’s time for some self-care!

 Give yourself these 4 fifteen minute blocks to do what needs doing–for you!
 These blocks of time-only ONE hour-of your day, will help improve your life so much!

-Take care and know that Ann and I are thinking of you all and cannot wait to hear if any of this works for you all!
+Take care and know that I am thinking of you all and cannot wait to hear if any of this works for you all!
 Do you have any good ideas that go along with this?
 Please share!
 We all need to look out for one another:)